pipersjames/T3A1/README.md

+The acrynym MERN stands for MongoDB, Express.js, React, Node.js.

+MongoDB is noSQL database management system that serves to hold the persistant data of the application.
+Express.js is the framework that is used to simplify the process of building an API that will connect to this database.
+Node.js is the environment that executes all of the JavaScript on the server side handling all the logic, routing and interactions with the database.
+React is used to build our front-end that will communicate with the API built by Express.js and the rest of the backend logic.

+1. project root
+* app.js - entry point. sets up all of the connections and defines the routes.
+* package.json - lists dependancies of the code, commands, name, licensing etc.
+* .env - houses all of the environement variables including database connection strings, API's and security keys
+2. Backend - Epress.js & Node.js
+* config
+*controllers
+*routes
+*models
+3. Frontend - React
+* components
+*

+4. Database - MongoDB
+* cluster and database setup
+* models

 ---

 ---
 #### Q4	A team is about to engage in a project, developing a website for a small business.
 What knowledge and skills would they need in order to develop the project?

+Depending on the scale and goals of the small business it might be best to opt into a website building solution.
+If we are looking for scalability and custom solution however an understanding of Web development languages is where we should start.
+This includes but both HTML and CSS which are fundemental for structuring and styling web pages as well as Javascript for adding interactivity.
+Alongside these basics it would be important to gain a solid understanding of the following,

+1. Version Control - This is so the team can work collaboratively and track changes to the project.
+One of the most prominent forms of version control being GIT and the basics should be atleast developed.
+2. A frontend Framework/Library - Depending on what the business is looking for in terms of responsiveness and user interface.
+There are a range of options of the market including React, Angular, Vue.js.
+3. Backend and developement - Select a backend technology that is suitable for the team.
+Node.js pair well with React for example.
+Others such as Flask or Ruby on Rails could be viable options but would require learning additional programming languages.
+4. server-Side development - knowledge of server-side frameworks i.e. Express.js,Django,Flask.
+This is to handle any HTTP requests, business logic etc.
+5. Database management - Understanding of how databases store data and how to retrieve that data.
+6. Web API's - knowledge of how to interact and build API's.
+6. An understanding of Websecurity - how to build and design your site so that it can be safe from cyber attacks as well as maintain integrity of user/client data.
+7. Deployment and Webhosting - the understanding of how to deploy the website for others to access.
+Common hosting sites.
+8. Testing - knowledge of how to test and use testing tools eg. Jest to ensure the website is working accordingly
+9. Documentation
+10. A skillset in troubleshooting and adaptabilty to come up with solutions to problems.

+Alongside these fundemental concepts of programming the team should also develop skills in communication, project management and a little graphic design where needed.
+Learning and applying agile methodoligy to the build would also help to streamline the process.

 ---